-Charles Long, 1st Baron Farnborough (1760-1838), Paymaster General, Chief Secretary for Ireland; MP for Rye, Midhurst, Wendover and Haslemere; art connoisseur
+Charles Long, 1st Baron Farnborough (1760-1838), Paymaster General, art connoisseur, Chief Secretary for Ireland and politician; MP for Rye, Midhurst, Wendover and Haslemere

 Sitter in 10 portraits

 Charles Long was a Tory statesman.
 The personal friend of Pitt, he held various offices from 1806 until 1826, when he was created a peer.
 In retirement he devoted himself to the arts, acquiring a considerable collection of pictures and sculpture.
 Long was an acknowledged connoisseur and a friend of George IV whose taste he influenced in the decoration of the royal palaces.
 He was a trustee of the National Gallery and the British Museum.

 by James Gillray, published by Hannah Humphrey

 hand-coloured etching, engraving and aquatint, published 1 May 1804